kazuho/quic-perf-metrics/draft-kazuho-quic-perf-metrics.md

 * Observation becomes an active action rather than passive, giving the endpoints a chance to record observation attempts as well as rejecting undesirable ones.
 * Observation becomes accurate due to the endpoints' knowledge of what is being exchanged encypted.
 * Flexibility against issues (both performance- and privacy-related) that might arise in the future, since bits for observation no longer exists hard-coded in each packet.
-  The metrics protocol can evolve indenpendently to the QUIC transport protocol.
+  The metrics protocol can evolve independently to the QUIC transport protocol.

 # Overview